Father Brown (film): Plot

 The police raid a premises at night and find a priest at an open safe: he explains he is replacing the money for a parishioner.
-He is arrested and put in the cells but released when the bishop confirms who he is.
+He is arrested and put in the cells but released when the Monsignor confirms who he is.
 Outside he meets the erring parishioner Bert (Sid James) and convinces him to be a chauffeur to Lady Warren rather than drive get-away cars.

 He is chosen to go to Rome carrying a 1,200-year-old priceless crucifix.
 He is aware that his rival, the arch-criminal Flambeau, may try to steal the cross.

 He sails to France and then catches a train.
 The first stop is Paris.
 He is accompanied by a priest he met on the ship.
 As they sit in a cafe they are aware that two policemen are watching.
 They wait until there are only two seats left on an excursion bus then grab it, leaving the police stranded.
 The two police get a lift in the back of a police van with a group of prostitutes.

 The excursion goes to the catacombs.
 There they separate from the group.
 Father Brown has worked out that the priest is Flambeau as he ordered a ham sandwich (on a Friday).
 Nevertheless, Flambeau overpowers him and steals the cross, leaving Brown tied against a pile of bones.
 Flambeau changes disguise and gets past the two police who wait at the entrance.